Why the A2 Protein Makes Goat Milk Such a Game Changer

 The A1 beta-casein protein is found in milk that originates in Northern Europe.
 A2 beta-casein is found in milk from the Channel Islands and Southern France.

-Now, regular cow’s milk contains both A1 and A2 beta-casein, whereas A2 milk contains only the A2 beta-casein.
-Goat milk falls under the second category, making it an A2 milk.
+Now, regular cow’s milk contains a varying mixture of both A1 and A2 beta-casein, whereas A2 milk contains only the bovine A2 beta-casein.
+Goat milk contains mostly A2 casein.

 What’s the point?
 Why, or what, is the difference between milk with both beta-casein proteins, and A2 milk?